 Salary: £23.52 (per delivery hour)

-The successful candidate will be passionate and dedicated to teaching with the flexibility to be scheduled to work on an ad-hoc basis.
+The successful candidates will be passionate and dedicated to teaching with the flexibility to be scheduled to work on an ad-hoc basis.
 You will be a team player with excellent communication skills both written and verbal.
-Experience embedding Functional Skills, E&D and Employability is essential in order to successfully deliver the curriculum.
+Experience embedding Maths, English, E&D and Employability is essential in order to successfully deliver the curriculum.

 More about the rewards

 As a successful candidate you will have…

 Milton Keynes College is proud to be an open and inclusive general Further Education College welcoming learners of all levels and delivering an exceptional educational experience.
 The College offers a broad range of qualifications with more than 3,000 16 – 18-year-old full-time students studying traditional A Levels, vocational courses, apprenticeships and Higher Education.
 In addition, the College delivers employability and key skills training programmes to 3,000 people in local community learning centres and is one of the largest providers of Offender Learning in England, working with 27 prisons across the East Midlands, South Central and West Midlands.